unixorn/awesome-zsh-plugins/README.md

 - [pr-is-root](https://github.com/zpm-zsh/pr-is-root) - Sets an environment variable you can use in a custom prompt when running as root.
 - [pr-jobs](https://github.com/zpm-zsh/pr-jobs) - Creates an environment variable which can be used to display background job information in a custom prompt.
 - [pr-node](https://github.com/zpm-zsh/pr-node) - Sets an environment variable which can be used to display nodeJS information in a custom prompt.
-- [pr-return](https://github.com/zpm-zsh/pr-return) - Plugin for ZSH who displays the exit status of the last command run.
+- [pr-return](https://github.com/zpm-zsh/pr-return) - Plugin for ZSH which displays the exit status of the last command run.
 - [presenter-mode](https://github.com/idadzie/zsh-presenter-mode) - Expands aliases during presentations.
 It also increases the terminal window's contrast to enhance visibility.
 - [pretty-time (sindresorhus)](https://github.com/sindresorhus/pretty-time-zsh) - Convert seconds to a human readable string: 165392 → 1d 21h 56m 32s.
 - [pretty-time (zpm-zsh)](https://github.com/zpm-zsh/pretty-time) - Converts raw seconds into human-readable strings.